hdShang/arxiv-daily/docs/cs-CL/2025-08-10/papers/250807286v2-arce-augmented-roberta-with-contextualized-elucidations-for-ner-in-a.md

 ---
 layout: default
-title: Arce: Augmented Roberta with Contextualized Elucidations for Ner in Automated Rule Checking
+title: "Arce: Augmented Roberta with Contextualized Elucidations for Ner in Automated Rule Checking"
 ---

 # Arce: Augmented Roberta with Contextualized Elucidations for Ner in Automated Rule Checking